nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 * Completed the EPG list view.
 * Decided to install moment.js for easier time manipulation and formatting.
 * Have been wondering about the star UI element.
 I suppose it denotes a favourite show, channel or schedule item, but I can't really tell which it is since there is no record of it in the mock data.
+* The mock data does not have unique ids for all channels and schedule items, so I had to regenerate their ids upon successful fetch of data.
+The reason for this is that all those elements nee unique keys in react for the shadow DOM to work its optimization magic.